-There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.
+There are different types of Cedar trees available worldwide, and this article will discuss some of them.

 Cedar trees are a well-known and popular tree species.
-Also, while there is often confusion between common and botanical names among the different types, there is no denying the beauty and utility of these trees.
+While there is often confusion between common and botanical names among the different types, there is no denying their beauty and utility.

-As we’ve evolved, traveled, and built cities, cedars have been there to support us.
-The health, vitality, and opportunities these conifer trees provide continue to this day.
+Cedars have supported us as we’ve evolved, traveled, and built cities.
+The health, vitality, and opportunities these conifer trees provide continue today.

-Cedar trees and cedarwood can be found in various applications, including siding, furniture, boat construction, greenhouses, and cigar boxes, to name a few.
+Cedar trees and cedarwood are used in various applications, including siding, furniture, boat construction, greenhouses, and cigar boxes.

 These are the different types of cedar trees available.
 Let’s proceed.